 - Because monies in RESP’s are withdrawn by the child when they start post-secondary education, in most instances the money withdrawn will not be taxed.

-In my previous post, 15 Ways to Prepare Financially for Your First Baby I talked about pre and post baby budgets.
+In my previous article, 15 Ways to Prepare Financially for Your First Baby I talked about pre and post baby budgets.
 Incorporating baby expenses into your budget is important as it will provide you with a better picture of what is actually left over for discretionary spending.
 Here is an example of monthly recurring expenses for a detailed budget as it relates to baby costs that a new family may incur when raising their new born.

 Wills & Estate Planning